ishaantek/blazex/README.md

 Feel free to suggest new commands for BlazeX by [making an issue](https://github.com/allaboutishaan/blazex/issues/new).

-## Self-hosting Blazex
+## Self-hosting BlazeX
-You can run Blazex locally without having to install it from the Chrome Store.
+You can run BlazeX locally without having to install it from the Chrome Store.

 ### Installing on Chrome